ezekg/sass-prof/README.md

 prof.color       = true            # Default is `true`
 ```

-_Please note: your compile times will be slower, due to the overhead that **Sass Prof** brings.
+_Please note: your compile times **will be slower** due to the overhead of **Sass Prof**.
 This library was created to help you find potential bottlenecks within your code.
 If you find any bugs or inconsistencies, please file an [issue](https://github.com/ezekg/sass-prof/issues) or [pull request](https://github.com/ezekg/sass-prof/pulls)._

 ## Contributing